 In an effort to understand the environmental impact of Trans-Matic's operations, the Environmental Core Team at each location has conducted an environmental aspects analysis to identify and evaluate activities, products, and services within the defined scope that it can control and those that it can influence, considering a life cycle perspective.
 The result of this evaluation was an inventory of environmental aspects and a corresponding list of environmental impacts.
-(Doc. # ED-001 for HPC or APC-ED-001) The Risks and Opportunities were defined for each aspect, and then rated to determine which aspects are significant.
+(Doc. # ED-001).
+The Risks and Opportunities were defined for each aspect, and then rated to determine which aspects are significant.
 The significant environmental aspects are the focal point of setting objectives and procedures that will enable Trans-Matic to better manage and reduce its overall environmental impact.
-(Refer to EP-100 for HPC or APC-EP-100 for details.)
+(Refer to EP-100).
 Significant environmental aspects are taken into account when establishing, implementing, and maintaining the EMS.
 They are also communicated among various levels and functions of the organization, as appropriate.